hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 * It includes the AdGuard's official **AdGuardSDNSFilter**
 * It is cleaned, sorted, with duplicates removed

-### Latest News (March 13th, 2021)
+### Latest News (March 15th, 2021)

 * Please check that you've added a third and fourth part of the blocklist to AdGuard Home as per the [usage page](https://github.com/hl2guide/Filterlist-for-AdGuard/blob/master/USAGE.md).
 * Please note that 2.60 is in development
-* 2.60 has been delayed until I work out the approach I'd like to take
+* 2.60 has been delayed until I work out the approach I'd like to take to reduce filesize

 ### VITAL NOTES 👀